-Maricopa County Sheriff costs are favorable by \$0.3M or 12%, year-to-date.
+Maricopa County Sheriff costs are favorable by \$0.4M or 12%, year-to-date.
 This is related to the placeholder for additional personnel at the Sheriff's Office to support traffic patrol.
 Not knowing when these new staff would be brought online, the budget was spread evenly across the year.
-When additional information regarding this activity becomes available modifications will occur to fine tune the budget.
+When additional information regarding this activity becomes available, budget realignment will occur.